pbs/django-atris/README.rst

-django-history-logging
+django-atris
 ======================

-django-history-logging stores a snapshot of each tracked model on create/ update/delete operations.
+django-atris stores a snapshot of each tracked model on create/ update/delete operations.

 Snapshots are available in a global form as well.